gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

 ####<u>Three levels of parallelism</u>

 By default, the compiler chooses the best combination of the thread blocks needed for the computation.
-However, sometimes, if needed as a programmer, you could also control the threads block in the program.
+However, sometimes, as a programmer, you could also control the thread blocks in the program.
 OpenACC provides straightforward clauses that can control the threads and thread blocks in the application.

 <figure markdown>